harmancilab/COLLAGENE/examples/10_Network_File_IO/README.md

 cat full_decrypted_matrix_from_site${i_site}.bin.txt
 ```

-The full implementation of this script can be found locally with name "networked_partial_decryption_example.sh" (including error checks).
+The full implementation of this script can be found locally with name "*networked_partial_decryption_example.sh*" (including error checks).

 To run this script, it is necessary to put it in different directories (including the key directories) for each site.